ryancarlos01/ryancarlos01/README.md

 ### <p align="center">Welcome to my profile</p>
 - ⚡ I am Developer Back-And...
 - 🌱 I’m currently learning Systems Analysis and Development...
 - 💬 Ask me about: I'm 20 years old, I'm from Cabréuva, São Paulo, and I'm an outgoing guy who's easy to make friends with.
 I love technology and I'm passionate about the field.
 I'm currently just studying and practicing programming, "it's hard to find a job in the field lol".
 In my free time, I like to study, read books, play video games, and play sports (soccer, basketball, tennis, etc.).
+I'm studying and working hard to soon become a Fullstack developer and get a well-paid job in the market.
+I create systems, automate tasks or daily activities depending on the client's needs.
+I also work as an independent contractor.

 ### 👨🏼‍💻Languages:
 <div style="display: inline_block"><br>